 She had no issue with the board looking overseas if that was necessary, but was disappointed at the lack of an immediate response.

 ''As a long-term response ... we're happy, but we're disappointed that there's no short-term options there that our members can turn to if numbers on the ward increase.''

 Lower patient numbers recently had provided some relief, but numbers would increase again in due course, she said.

 She said the board was also considering increasing security staffing at Wakari Hospital.

 In his written response to the OIA, chief executive Chris Fleming said the board maintained close oversight of assaults.

-The nurses union also complained about an increase in patient-on-patient assaults, but the board said those figures could not be released as it would take too long to collate the information.
+The nurses union also complained about an increase in patient-on-patient assaults.
+The board said those figures could not be released as it would take too long to collate information.